mayankagrawal24/Comp3004A2/README.md

 # Crazy 8s Networked Game #
 This project is an implementation of the classic Crazy 8s card game with networked multiplayer functionality.
-The game allows up to four players to connect and play in real-time over a network using UDP networking for communication.
+The game allows up to four players to connect and play in real-time over a network using TCP networking for communication.

 ## Features
 * Multiplayer Gameplay: Supports up to four players in an online session.
-* UDP Networking: Utilizes UDP sockets for fast and efficient communication between clients and the server.
+* UDP Networking: Utilizes TCP sockets for fast and efficient communication between clients and the server.
 * Turn-Based Mechanics: Handles player turns, enforcing game rules such as wild cards, draw twos, and skips.
 * Game State Management: Tracks player actions, scores, and game progression.
 * Automated Server Management: The server waits for players to join, starts the game, and manages rounds until a winner is determined.